syncfusion-content/javascript-docs/js/PivotGauge/Custom-Labels.md

 ## Multiple Custom Labels

-Multiple custom labels can be set to an OlapGauge widget by adding an array of objects within the `customLabels` option.
+Multiple custom labels can be set to an PivotGauge widget by adding an array of objects within the `customLabels` option.

 {% highlight javascript %}

-$("#OlapGauge1").ejOlapGauge({
+$("#PivotGauge1").ejPivotGauge({
-    url: "../OlapGauge",
+    url: "../PivotGauge",
     //...
     scales: [{
         //...